Affiliate Disclosure

 This is one of the most commonly searched questions in DIY car maintenance, and the answer has a frustrating amount of nuance.

-When it is not acceptable: On vehicles with independent rear suspension (IRS) — which includes almost every modern sedan, hatch, crossover, and many newer utes — there is no single rigid connection between both rear wheels.
-What you’re looking at in the centre of an IRS drivetrain is the rear diff housing, which is attached to the subframe, not to a solid axle.
+When it is not acceptable: On vehicles with independent rear suspension (IRS) — which includes almost every modern sedan, hatch, crossover, and many newer pickups — there is no single rigid connection between both rear wheels.
+What you’re looking at in the center of an IRS drivetrain is the rear diff housing, which is attached to the subframe, not to a solid axle.
 Jacking from it lifts only the differential and subframe; the rear wheels may not leave the ground symmetrically and you risk placing the vehicle in an unstable, asymmetrical lean.
 More critically, the diff housing on an IRS vehicle is not designed to accept concentrated jack loads from below in the same way a solid axle diff is.

 The reliable test: if both rear wheels move together as a single rigid unit when you push down on one, you likely have a solid axle.
 If they move independently, you have IRS.
 Confirm in your manual.